abbreviatedman/react-monorepo/01-intro-to-react/1b-components/lesson/directions.md

 export default Wine;
 ```

 Since we have exported our Wine component we can now import it into another file.
-Let's say we saved the code above into a file called `Wine.js`.
+Let's say we saved the code above into a file called `Wine.jsx`.
 Then, in another file, we can import it.
 Here we are importing from `./` meaning the same folder.

 ```javascript
 import Wine from "./Wine";